Adam HirschAdam Hirsch, CIMA,® CRPC®, SE-AWMA®Managing DirectorWealth Partner

 Adam is able to provide clients with timely insights about market conditions, sentiment and behavior.
 He puts a premium on removing emotion from clients' decision-making, handling details on their behalf, and helping them focus on long-term performance and results.
 To align strategies and address clients' evolving circumstances, he works extensively with clients' attorneys and their other trusted advisors.

 Adam finds that his rigorous industry training allows him to provide an extra measure of knowledge and know-how.
-He holds the Certified Investment Management Analyst®, (CIMA®) certification, administered by the Investments & Wealth Institute and taught in conjunction with the University of Pennsylvania's Wharton School.
-He also holds the Chartered Retirement Planning CounselorSM (CRPC®) designation, and a B.S. degree in Finance from the University of Miami.
+He holds the Certified Investment Management Analyst® (CIMA®) certification, administered by the Investments & Wealth Institute and taught in conjunction with the University of Pennsylvania's Wharton School, the Chartered Retirement Planning CounselorSM (CRPC®) designation and the Sports & Entertainment Accredited Wealth Management Advisor™ (SE-AWMA®) designation.
+Adam has a B.S. degree in Finance from the University of Miami.

 Adam and his wife, Ashley, are proud parents of two young daughters and live in Nassau County, Long Island.